nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 Going mobile with `org-mode` I use a variety of applications to help.
 I use Syncthing to syncrhonize files across devices.
 I only synchronize a subset of my org files to mobile devices.
 I don't really need the ability to access my whole exocortex on the go.

 Orgzly is what I use most often.
 I really like the home screen widget it provides that allows me to build a query showing recent notes.
 It makes it easy for managing trips to the store.
 But the editing experience is lacking, and I am in great wish of an improved capture capabilities.
 It can't deal with a deep directory structure of files and while that isn't much of an issue for me, it would be a great capability and I do miss it.
-I had some issues with sync conflicts that lead me to introduce a Tasker automation to synchronize the Orgzly db on screen wake.
+I had some issues with sync conflicts that lead me to introduce a Tasker automation to synchronize the Orgzly db on screen wake[^fn:28].
 I also make a practice of having one capture file per mobile device.
 I haven't had many sync conflicts since implementing those things.
 I re-file my Orgzly captures to my main system way less often than I should.
-They usually go to my personal journal, someday I hope to have some function to refile to a specific org-roam-dailies-capture template for date at point[^fn:28].
+They usually go to my personal journal, someday I hope to have some function to refile to a specific org-roam-dailies-capture template for date at point[^fn:29].

 Other applications that I use on mobile that deserve mention: